Álvaro Corbalán

-Álvaro Julio Federico Corbalán Castilla (born 14 December 1951 in Santiago, Chile) is a retired Chilean major general who belonged to the National Information Center (Central Nacional de Informaciones, CNI), an organization associated with political repression and torture during the military dictatorship in Chile, led by Augusto Pinochet between 1973 and 1990.
+Álvaro Julio Federico Corbalán Castilla (born 14 December 1951 in Santiago, Chile) is a retired Chilean major general and ruthless state sponsored killer and torturer who belonged to the National Information Center (Central Nacional de Informaciones, CNI), an organization associated with political repression and torture during the military dictatorship in Chile, led by Augusto Pinochet between 1973 and 1990.
 He is currently serving a sentence for violation of human rights in the Punta Peuco Prison.

 Biography

 Álvaro Corbalán studied at the National Institute and at the age of 14 he entered the Military School of Santiago.
 In 1971, he took a course at the School of the Americas.
 Before the military coup, he was in the Military Intelligence Service; he was then assigned to the Military Intelligence Service until 1980.
 Later on, he was transferred to the National Information Center (Central Nacional de Informaciones, CNI), and became director of the Joint Command, belonging to the Chilean Army, and commander of the Borgoño Barracks, where he was in charge of the Anti-Subversive Division.
 His name was associated with the so-called Operation Albania and the murder of the leader of the Unique Central of Workers of Chile (Central Única de Trabajadores de Chile, CUT) Tucapel Jiménez, among other cases.

 Álvaro Corbalán used information networks at all levels of public activity.
 He also took advantage of his high position to get into show business circles; For he was a lover of the Spanish star Maripepa Nieto - with whose hand she would stroll through bars like Conffetti, located on Apoquindo Avenue, which has been described as "a favorite among hard Pinochetists, whose owner was Patricia Maldonado's husband".

 Corbalán was a member of the National Advance political party, of which he became president between August and November 1989.